jaanga/moon-heightmaps-256p-ne/readme.md

 Data hosted on GitHub pages is CORS-compatible and may therefor be accessed from any web site or server.
 The example above access the heightmap data on GitHub from an HTL file hosted on [jsFiddle]( http://jasfiddle.net ).

+## Features

+### Use of PNG files

+The use of PNG files as heightmaps solves many problems and provides many benefits/

+* Data is highly compressed without loss
+* Files are transmitted and cached speedily and effortlessly
+* Creating mash-ups with data from multiple servers is easy and permissible
+* You can actually look at the file and see something
+* The scope and range of tools to process PNG files is huge

 ## File information Info